dioneli-hub/dioneli-hub/README.md

 👨‍💻 I'm obsessed with C# and Angular, constantly exploring their depths to create innovative solutions.

-🌟 My journey in tech is a blend of creativity and logical thinking, always seeking new challenges to overcome.

 🔭 Currently brainstorming on my next project: CV-maker on .NET!

-🌱 I'm an advocate for long life and lifelong learning.
+🌱 I'm an advocate for the long life and lifelong learning.

-📫 Reach out to me at dianka_levchenko@outlook.com(mailto:dianka_levchenko@outlook.com) or connect on [LinkedIn](https://www.linkedin.com/in/diana-levchenko-779179208/).
+📫 Reach out to me at dianka_levchenko@outlook.com or connect on [LinkedIn](https://www.linkedin.com/in/diana-levchenko-779179208/).

 ## My Tech Stack